Are you trying to decide between the GRE and the MCAT for med school?? This breakdown will give you all the detailed answers you’ve been looking for!

 Now that we’ve gone through the test content let’s take a look at the test conditions for both MCAT and GRE.
 Here is everything you need to know about taking the test.

 The GRE test is completed entirely on a computer.
 You can either take the test at home or at a designated test center.
 The test content is identical regardless of where you choose to take your test.
-The total time allotment for the GRE is about three hours and 45 minutes, not including the short breaks that are given in between sections.
+The total time allotment for the GRE is about two hours, not including the short breaks that are given in between sections.

 To take the GRE at home, you must have a desktop computer that meets the requirements.
 Your computer must have the suitable operating software, access to an internet connection, and hardware that allows monitoring and communication with the proctor.